 And here’s some good news for property investors looking for up and coming areas: The north-east economy is sometimes thought of as being behind much of the country.
 But this report says that, although there are still some issues, the north-east is closing the economic gap on the rest of the country.

-And this report from the European Commission says that productivity, jobs, income and investment have increased in the north-east, and the economy is becoming more mixed with an increase in knowledge-based businesses.
+The European Commission says that productivity, jobs, income and investment have increased in the north-east, and the economy is becoming more mixed with an increase in knowledge-based businesses.
 Really good news is that it reveals technology start-up figures are the highest in the country compared to the region’s size, and skills in the north-east are improving faster than the national average.

 The north-east is a popular student location offering student property investment opportunities.
 Although Newcastle has the largest student population investors might look at student accommodation investments in Sunderland, Durham and Middlesbrough where there are also universities.